watakandai/watakandai.github.io/_posts/2016-06-26-likelihood.md

 $$
 </div>

 For many reasons, some of which will become clear here, expressing the maximization problem in terms of logarithms is the natural choice, so the last line above is one we will be optimizing.
-(As a brief aside, note the step taken to reach the last line appears a trivial manipulation, but if we were to write out what was happening in a general probability space, it is roughly analogous to the change of variables:
+(As a brief aside, note the step taken to reach the last line appears a trivial manipulation, but if we were to write out what was happening in a general probability space, it is roughly analogous to the pushforward change of variables:
 $$
 \begin{align*}
 \int_\mathbb{R} \log (p(x)) dF(x) = \int_\Omega \log(p(X(\omega)) d\mu(\omega)\end{align*}
 $$
 we make when shifting between expectations in terms of a measure $\mu$ and a distribution function $F$.
-The LHS being given by a Riemann-Stieltjes integral, the RHS by a Lebesgue integral.)
+The LHS being given by a Lebesgue-Stieltjes integral, the RHS by a Lebesgue integral.)

 The problem is constrained by the fact that $\sum q_m = 1$ and $q_m\ge 0 \forall m$.
 This constrained optimization problem can be solved using Lagrange multipliers.
 Recall this involves augmenting our objective function with our constraints
 $$